The stock market can be confusing, especially when so much misinformation is out there.

-If you’re unfamiliar with the stock market, it can look an awful lot like a casino game in Vegas.
-To make things worse, some people actually play the market as if they are gambling, resulting in devastating losses.
+If you’re unfamiliar with the stock market, it can look like a casino game in Vegas.
+To make things worse, some people play the market as if they are gambling, resulting in devastating losses.
 Thus, much of the negative sentiment towards the stock market is due to the lack of understanding.

 My goal for this post is to give you a brief insight into the process and the objective of the market.
-This is not an exhaustive article – many thick books have been written about the stock market that barely scratches the surface.
+This is not a complete article – many thick books have been written about the stock market that barely scratches the surface.
 However, this should give you a basic understanding of the investment vehicle known as the stock market.

 What Is A Stock?

 A stock is a “share of stock,” which quite literally is a share or part ownership of a company.
 When you own a share, you own a small portion of that company which entitles you to a fraction of the assets and earnings of the business.

 What are assets and earnings?

 Earnings are the company’s income from the sale of its service or products, and the assets are the physical property of the company (commercial buildings, machines, etc.).

 A corporation chooses to sell shares of a company to bring in additional revenue to invest in further production and income.

 The company makes money when it sells shares of stock.
 Companies use this money when they are small and trying to grow or when they are larger and attempting to expand.
 The company may later elect to repurchase its shares, continue to sell more, or stop selling completely.

 What Is The Market?

 Each market sells stock from different companies.
-For example, certain companies are in the NASDAQ, and some are in the NYSE, etc.
+For example, certain companies are on the NASDAQ, and some are on the NYSE, etc.